devwdougherty/willian-dougherty/README.md

 ## Professional Overview
 ### Starting

-Bachelor of Science in Computer Science from the University of Sorocaba (2017), contemplated with integral scholarship in the PROUNI program.
+I have a degree in Computer Science from the University of Sorocaba (2014-2017), contemplated with a full scholarship in the PROUNI program.
 I started in the area of ​​technology becoming a computer technician by CPS (Centro Paula Souza) in 2013.

 ### My Journey in IT

-At present, I'm working on R&D projects and Product/Services within the area of software Web and Mobile Development.
-Some concepts of projects already experienced in my career: Facial Recognition and Detection, Natural Language, Circular Economy, API and Microservices development, ERP (customization development and support).
+I work today in product/service R&D projects in the software development area.
+Some project concepts already experienced in my career: Face Detection and Recognition, Natural Language, Circular Economics, Development of APIs and Microservices, ERP (Customization and Support Development).

 • 4 years of software development experience.

-• Experience in Agile/SCRUM teams.
+• Experience in Agile/SCRUM teams and practice as Scrum Master.

-• Advanced English and Intermdiary Spanish.
+• Advanced English and Intermediary Spanish.

-• Experience in cloud and microservices architecture projects.
+• Project experience in cloud, microservices, and APIs.

 • Collaborative thinking and improvement-oriented.

-• Knowledge disseminator
+• Knowledge disseminator.

-• Technical & Business Presentations and contact with the client
+• Technical & Business Presentations and customer contact

 ### Experience
 * ERP Developer - 3 years
-* Web Developer - 1,5 years
+* Web Developer - 2 years
-* Entrepreneurship Projects - 2 years
+* Entrepreneurship Projects - 3 years

 ### Aditional Areas and Skills:
-* Web Development
+* Web Development (70% backend 30% frontend)
-* ERP Development and Business Rules & Process
+* ERP Development  (Business Rules & Process)
 * Entrepreneurship & Startup Experience
 * Brazilian Financial Market Investments